avigarg820/avigarg820/README.md

 <h1 align="center">Hi 👋, I'm Avi Garg</h1>
-<h3 align="center">A FINAL YEAR UG Programmer & AI ENTHUSIAST , Like to work in teams.</h3>
+<h3 align="center">I am a Web developer with experience in designing interactive Landing Pages, WordPress NodeJS .</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=avigarg820&label=Profile%20views&color=0e75b6&style=flat" alt="avigarg820" /> </p>

-- 🔭 I’m currently working on **Web Development Projects**
+- 🔭 I’m currently working on **WordPress Projects for local Businesses**

-- 🌱 I’m currently learning **Frontend Technologies like Angular**
+- 🌱 I’m currently learning **Javascript, Implementing JS, WordPress**

-- 🤝 I’m looking to collaborate with **Projects in Webdev & Prompt Engineering**
+- 🤝 I’m looking to collaborate with **Projects in Web dev**

-- 📫 How to reach me **I'm mostly active on Linkedin and Gmail; DM me if you'd like to connect.**
+- 📫 How to reach me **I'm mostly active on Linkedin and Twitter; DM me if you'd like to connect.**

-- ⚡Fun fact **Your connects help you out a lot in real world!, Value Them **
+- ⚡Fun fact ** Sorry The lift to success is Out Of Order, You have to reach Step by Step **

 - ✉️ EMAIL ID: avigarg714@gmail.com